Charleston White

 Charleston White (born May 17, 1977) is an American comedian, entrepreneur, and motivational speaker.
 He was born in Fort Worth, Texas, and experienced health challenges in childhood, including an accident that led to the loss of his right eye.
 At age 14, he was involved in a robbery that resulted in a murder charge and time in juvenile detention.

 After his release, he studied criminal justice at Texas Wesleyan University and co-founded Helping Young People Excel (HYPE), a youth outreach organization.
 He later became known for his social media presence, where he shares controversial views on hip hop, black culture, and current events.

 Early life and career

 White was born on May 17, 1977, in Fort Worth, Texas.
 His mother worked at General Motors, and his parents separated early in his life.
 At the age of five, he was injured in an accident when the lid of a washing machine suddenly opened, causing him to fall inside and suffer severe injuries to his lower body.
 Two years later, he lost his right eye and began wearing an ocular prosthesis.
 Due to his health complications, he was educated by a private tutor until sixth grade.

 At age 14, White took part in a robbery at a Foot Locker in Arlington, Texas, with a group of teenagers.
-They stole athletic jackets and were chased by a store clerk, and as they attempted to flee, a man named Michael Levy approached them in a car to recover the stolen items.
-White and another teen, Antoine Doolittle, threw the jackets out of the car, after which Doolittle shot and killed Levy.
+They stole athletic jackets and were chased by a store clerk.
+As they attempted to flee, a man named Michael Levey approached them in a car to recover the stolen items.
+White and another teen, Antoine Doolittle, threw the jackets out of the car, after which Doolittle shot and killed Levey.
 White later testified against Doolittle and was convicted of murder for his involvement and sent to a Texas Youth Commission facility.
 While he was in juvenile detention, his 17-year-old brother, Kev White, was convicted of murder and sentenced to 99 years in prison.

 He later spoke before the state legislature, recounting how he became a gang leader while in juvenile detention.
 He attended Giddings State School, where he remained until his eighteenth birthday, and although he was initially recommended for transfer to the adult prison system, four correctional officers testified on his behalf, advocating for him to stay at the school.
 As a result, he was allowed to remain, where he was able to continue his rehabilitation.

 White later reflected that remaining in juvenile detention helped him better "understand his own thoughts, feelings and actions and gave him empathy for others".
 After being released in 1998 at age 21, he attended Texas Wesleyan University majoring in criminal justice.
 He founded the organization Helping Young People Excel (HYPE) along with Miguel Moll, who was also sent to prison at a young age, and became a motivational speaker.